electricimp/Usb/docs/DriverDevelopmentGuide.md

 Represents USB control endpoints.
 This class is managed by USB.Device and should be acquired through USB.Device instance.

-For exmaple: The following code is making reset of the functional endpoint via control endpoint
+The following code is making reset of the functional endpoint via a control endpoint:

+##### Example

 ``` squirrel
 device